minderai/masil-playground/hackernoon.md

 ## Offloading Processing to JavaScript

 MASIL offloads processing from the AI engine to JavaScript, leveraging both technologies' strengths.
-A simple demonstration of this is the graphing capabilities in the playground on glitch.com.
+A simple demonstration of this is the graphing capabilities in the playground on https://glitch.com/edit/#!/masil-playground.
 The data can be manipulated by AI and pasted into the MASIL file, and JavaScript can do the heavy lifting for graphing or anything else that JavaScript is good at.
 Why burden AI processing with things best done locally?

 ## A Playground for Experimentation

 I've put two files on Glitch.com: 'index.html' and the MASIL file.
 You can play with them to see how MASIL works in practice.
-This is a proof of concept and not a complete demonstration, but it allows you to experiment with a pre-release version of MASIL today.
+This is a proof of concept, not a complete demonstration, but it allows you to experiment with a pre-release version of MASIL today.

 ## The Evolution of MASIL